fenago/linux-administration/md/Lab_3.md

 **Graphical editors -- gedit and kate**

 We start with the most basic and simple editors out there.
-These are the graphical editors!
-If you are using a **GNOME** version of any Linux distribution, then you will have the text editor [gedit] installed by default.
-On the other hand, if you are using a **KDE** version of Linux, then you will have the text editor [kate] installed by default.

 **Note:** Make sure to run following command in the terminal first as root user: